-Students who have been granted admission to the SPPH are expected to register for course work whether or not they contemplate degree work.
-Failure to register in the term for which admission is granted will require the student to reapply for admission.
+Students who have been granted admission to the SPPH are expected to register for course work Failure to register in the term for which admission is granted will require the student to reapply for admission.

 Registration.
 Registration information is provided during new student orientation prior to the beginning of each semester.
-Graduate students are permitted to register at any time beginning the first day of advance registration.
-Advance registration usually begins in April for the Summer and Fall semesters, and in November for the Spring semester.
+Graduate students are permitted to register at any time beginning with the first day of advance registration.
+Advance registration usually begins in April for the Summer, June for the Fall semester, and in November for the Spring semester.
 Online registration is available to all admitted students.
 Instructions for registration and add-drop procedures can be found on the registrar's website.

-Students are required to register for appropriate courses in every semester (including summer) in which they expect to receive assistance, use the facilities of the university, or take comprehensive examinations.
+Students are required to register for appropriate courses in every semester (including summer) in which they expect to receive assistance, or use the facilities of the university,